coinbase/solidity-style-guide/README.md

 #### 6. Prefer composition over inheritence.

 If a function or set of functions could reasonably be defined as its own contract or as a part of a larger contract, prefer defining as part of larger contract.
-This makes the code easier to audit?
+This makes the code easier to understand and audit.

 #### 7. Avoid writing interfaces.